blockie710/LightHostFork/readme.md

 - [JUCE Framework](https://juce.com/) (automatically included as a local copy)
 - C++ development environment:
-  - Windows: Visual Studio 2015/2022
+  - Windows: Visual Studio 2019/2022 (with C++ Desktop Development workload)
-  - macOS: Xcode
+  - macOS: Xcode 12+ with Command Line Tools
-  - Linux: CodeBlocks or Make
+  - Linux: GCC 9+ or Clang 10+, CodeBlocks or Make

 ### Compilation Steps

-1. Clone this repository
+1. Clone this repository: `git clone https://github.com/blockie710/NovaHost.git`
 2. Open the `NovaHost.jucer` file with Projucer
 3. Select your target platform and export the project
 4. Build using your platform's development environment